elys-network/elys/x/masterchef/spec/03_keeper.md

 The `Masterchef` module's keeper handles the distribution of LP rewards and external incentives.
 It ensures that rewards are properly calculated and distributed and that necessary adjustments to staking parameters are made regularly.

-At every block, iteration of LP pools' done and Eden rewards are calculated based on proxy TVL.
-Pool proxy TVL is expressed as `Pool TVL * Pool Multiplier`.
+At each block, iteration of LP pools is done and Eden rewards are calculated based on proxy TVL.
+`Pool proxy TVL = Pool TVL * Pool Multiplier`

 When rewards are distributed to a pool, `UpdateAccPerShare` is called and it updates `PoolRewardInfo` object which includes pool accumulated reward per share.